xi-project/xi-validate/README.md

 A collection of validators.
 Feel free to make changes!

 Hierarchy
 =========

-/library
+/library/Validate/Validate

     Generic validators that do not have any dependencies.
-    These should extend
+    These should extend ValidateAbstract..

-/library/Zend
+/library/Validate/Validate/Zend

     Validators that extends Zend_Validate_Abstract.

-/libary/Symfony
+/libary/Validate/Validate/Symfony

     Validators for Symfony.

 etc.